KhronosGroup/glTF/specification/README.md

 * a profile designation
 * a `version` property denoting the specification version

 Only the `version` property is required.
-Example:
+For example,

 ```javascript
 "asset": {